Updated July 3, 2023

 a.
 Date Command – Custom Format

-The date command is very flexible, we can provide the different custom inputs to the date command and it will print the date format accordingly.
-We are having the privileges to change the default date format to get the result in our own format.
+The date command is very flexible, we can provide different custom inputs to the date command, and it will print the date format accordingly.
+We have the privilege to change the default date format to get the result in our own format.

 date -d '21 Aug 1993' +'%A -> %d %B - %Y'

-- As per the below screenshot, we have print the custom date.
-As per the requirement, we can add different special character also.
+- As per the below screenshot, we have printed the custom date.
+As per the requirement, we can add different special characters also.

 b.
 Date Command – String Format

-In date command, we are having the functionality to pass the string parameters.
+In the date command, we have the functionality to pass the string parameters.
 Accordingly, the date command will print the output.
 It will not require following the date input format.

 date -d "last month"